superlinked/VectorHub/docs/use_cases/recSys-basic.md

     Trump Considering 'Full Pardon' Of Late Boxing Champion Jack Johnson Johnson, the first black heavyweight champion, was arrested for driving his girlfriend across state lines.

-In general, below is the recipe on which type of recommendations to provide to a particular user-type (where user-type is determined by user activity on the platform):
+This cold start strategy is one tier of our moral general recipe for providing recommendations to particular user-types (where user-type is determined by user activity on the platform):

 - no interactions -> most popular items
 - some interactions -> content-based items
 - more interactions -> collaborative filtering

+Before proceeding to training and testing, we need to split our interactions dataset into a training set and a test set.

-#### Train-test split
+### Train-test split

 ```python